FurquanAnwer/pricecalculator/README.md

 # React + Vite

+To set this project locally,
+1.  git clone the repo
+2.  npm install (to install all the dependencies)
+3.  npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: